conniedelano/Observer-Logistics-Log/README.md

 # Observer-Logistics-Log
-MRAG's Observer Logistics app for texting trip times and details
+MRAG's Observer Logistics app for texting trip times and their details